rjdeliveryomaha/courierinvoice/README.md

   options.time = 3000; // milliseconds to show toast div. div will be removed 1 second after it is hidden. default 4000 options.eleClass = "ticketOncallReceived"; // custom class for the toast div.
 The function will display only the newest of a custom class, removing previous messages.
 All default class divs will be displayed for the configured time. default "toast__msg" options.datatime = 1512574797926; // unix time stamp to parse for display with message. default new Date().getTime();
-  toast(msg, options);
+  rjdci.toast(msg, options);
 ```

 ### Features

 Uses ticket information from database to populate datalist elements to assist form completion.

 Single page design navigated by either swipe or menu.
 Offers unique features based upon user type.
+Once each page has been loaded a window event ` rjdci_loaded ` is triggered.

+[Swipe](https://github.com/lyfeyaj/swipe) is used for navigation.
+[Public methods](https://github.com/lyfeyaj/swipe#api)  can be accessed via the ` rjdciSwipe ` instance.

-At the end of the transition between pages ` scroll(0,0) ` is called and a window event named 'pageChange' is triggered.
+At the end of the transition between pages ` scroll(0,0) ` is called and a window event  ` rjdci_pageChange ` is triggered.

 Setting the order of menu items as well as adding custom menu items (with or without matching pages), and javascript files is handled in the config file located at [extras/includes](https://github.com/rjdeliveryomaha/courierinvoice/tree/master/extras/includes).